tensorflow/tfjs/tfjs-react-native/README.md

 ## Setting up a React Native app with tfjs-react-native

-These instructions **assume that you are generally familiar with [react native](https://facebook.github.io/react-native/) developement**.
+These instructions (and this library) **assume that you are generally familiar with [react native](https://facebook.github.io/react-native/) development**.

 ## Expo compatibility

-Some parts of tfjs-react-native are not compatible with _managed expo app_.
-You must use the bare workflow (or just plain react native) if you want to use this functionality.
+This library relies on [expo-gl](https://github.com/expo/expo/tree/master/packages/expo-gl) and [expo-gl-cpp](https://github.com/expo/expo/tree/master/packages/expo-gl-cpp).
+Thus you must use a version of React Native that is supported by Expo.

-The following functionality is not compatbile with managed expo app:
+Some parts of tfjs-react-native are not compatible with _managed expo apps_.
+You must use the bare workflow (or just plain react native) if you want to use the following functionality:
- - Loading local models using bundleResourceIO.
+ - Loading local models using [bundleResourceIO](https://js.tensorflow.org/api_react_native/latest/#bundleResourceIO).
 You can instead load models from a webserver.

 ### Step 1.
 Create your react native app.